 We want magic to take over.

 You know, a miracle will make everything better.
-So, we stop looking at the problem and wait for our fairy godmother to sprinkle some magic over us and voila la, no more problems.
+So, we stop looking at the problem and wait for our fairy godmother to sprinkle some magic over us, and voila la, no more problems.

-Until nothing changes and we begin to point fingers and blame him, her, or them.
+That is to say until nothing changes and we begin to point fingers and blame him, her, or them.

 You become a “not see” (say that fast and shudder).

-Weaknesses and Strengths Are Connected
+Weaknesses and Strengths are connected.

-I say, leverage your strengths AND challenge your weaknesses.
+Moreover, I say, leverage your strengths AND challenge your weaknesses.

 Much of the literature about leadership development requests that you play to your strengths.
 However, only playing to strengths can be the cause of much unnecessary trouble in life.

 Think about it this way.
-Just being big, being very, very big was not enough to keep the dinosaurs alive.
+Just being big, being very, very big, was not enough to keep the dinosaurs alive.

-Working with your weaknesses as well as your strengths is called adaptability.
+In other words, working with your weaknesses as well as your strengths is called adaptability.
 And this is one of the ways to get past your blind spots.

-Blind spots be gone!
+Blind spots are gone!

 Leverage your strengths AND your weaknesses.